-Honest assessment of Australia's most expensive business market.
-Where the numbers work, where they don't, and the underrated suburbs most operators overlook.
+An honest read on Australia's most expensive business market — where the unit economics work, where a five-year lease quietly fails, and the middle-ring suburbs most operators overlook.

 Sydney is simultaneously the best and worst place to start a business in Australia.
 Worst because commercial rents in the CBD and inner ring suburbs are among the highest globally — a 50sqm retail space in Surry Hills costs $9,000–$12,000 monthly.
 Best because the metropolitan population of 5.3 million, combined with some of the highest discretionary incomes on the continent, creates massive addressable markets.
 Understanding this tension separates thriving businesses from failed ones.